|Programs Started (Coach):||Catasauqua (Lee Bolmar)

 A crowd of 1,000 fans turned out for Coach Glenn Smith’s final dual meet.
 The teams battled through the first six bouts with Allen coming out with a narrow 13-12 lead at the halfway point.
 Chuck Nordquist pinned George Jenkins at 138.
 Allen’s Chick Miller won a 5-0 decision at 145, but the Canaries would not win another bout on the night.
 Northampton registered three decisions and a draw to win going away 28-18.
 The Kids would end their season a fantastic 13-1, losing only to P-Burg.
 Coach Smith would finish 8-4 in his final season.

 Phillipsburg beat all of its Pennsylvania foes, but lost 25-21 to Hunterdon Central and had a 22-22 tie with North Hunterdon.
 The Stateliners had an excellent 10-1-1 record.
-Coach Larry Fornicola’s Dieruff Huskies matched their record from the season before a 10-2-1.
+Coach Larry Fornicola’s Dieruff Huskies matched their record from the season before finishing with a 10-2-1.
 Easton suffered its first losing season ever at 3-11.
 Hellertown and Parkland tied for the Lehigh-Northampton League title, but suffered some tough interleague losses and finished 6-5-1 and 6-3-1, respectively.
 Emmaus, second in the LVIAA, finished with a nice 9-4 final record while Bethlehem and Nazareth were each 7-3.

 A very interesting season had just wrapped up with three new leagues, very exciting league races, upsets and interdivisional matches.
 The final league standings were as follows: